 My asking price of $1,700,000 was $100,000 over estimated market value, but he still thought a sale was possible.
 Given he was the one who was going to do all the staging, marketing, photographing, and showing, the burden was on him.
 For me, I was just going to tidy the house and get out of the way during showings.

-It feels good not having to sell if you don’t get your aspirational price.
-It’s kind of like going to a bar with your buddies and having no fear talking to the hottest women there because you already have the most beautiful wife already.
-My biggest goal was to gain enough insight to write this post!
+It felt good not having to sell if I didn’t get your aspirational price.
+It’s kind of like going to a bar with your buddies and having no fear talking to the most attractive person there because you already have the most beautiful wife already.
+Or it’s kind of like getting a free roll at the casino.

-* Showed up dirty.
 I was shocked when my realtor strolled up to my house 5 minutes before a private showing in a sweaty shirt, shorts, and sneakers after playing a 1.5 hour tennis match.
 His appearance was completely inappropriate and disrespectful to the buyers, and to myself.
 I would never dare go to a meeting that way and am absolutely baffled he would show my house in his getup.

 I e-mailed him after, insisting he keep a full change of clothes in one of my bedroom closets.
 His presentation caused my blood pressure to rise.
 Maybe if my property was a studio in a bad neighborhood, it would be OK for him to come show my place in shorts and a t-shirt.
 But, at least take a shower beforehand dammit!

 Didn’t listen to my wishes.